Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-how-to-use-enums.md

   - javascript
   - typescript
 ---

 Before diving into Enums in TypeScript, let's take a second to look at what they are.

-Enums are a common type in most popular programming languages, and it means they are a collection of constants.
+Enums are a common type in most popular programming languages, meaning they are a collection of constants.

 Enums are great for defining constants that we often re-use and can't be any other than these set values.